 Intro

-Per Hanson, Amadu Ramanu Pedro started the Ahmadiyya Jamaat in Ghana via his businesses and etc. He worked as the liason between the Fante Muslims of Ghana (barely 300-400 people) and the Qadiani-Ahmadi’s of British India.
+Per Hanson, Amadu Ramanu Pedro started the Ahmadiyya Jamaat in Ghana via his businesses and etc., he worked as the liason between the Fante Muslims of Ghana (barely 300-400 people) and the Qadiani-Ahmadi’s of British India.
 Amadu Ramanu Pedro had been in Nigeria and worked with L.B.
 Agusto and joined Qadianism via a letter in roughly 1916 (See the ROR of June-1916).
 They both left Qadianism about 10 years later (See Hanson).
 Nevertheless, Amadu Ramanu Pedro sent a letter and money to Qadian (or maybe London) and a missionary was sent in 1921.
 About 20 years earlier a Muslim man named Benjamin Samuel was working in South Ghana and had converted 300 of the famous Fante people to Islam and named them the Fante Muslims.
 Mahdi Appah seemed to be a follower of Benjamin Samuel.
 They were both born as pagans and member of the Fante people.
 They abruptly converted to Christianity and then Islam.
 However, by 1900, Mahdi Appah had totally left Benjamin Samuel and began farming cocoa.
 Benjamin Samuel died in 1919, and Yusuf Nyarko rose among the ranks of the Fante Muslims.
 Hanson tells us that memories of Nyarko’s dream are recounted in a pamphlet commemorating the fortieth anniversary of the Ahmadiyya in Ghana.
 The pamphlet states that Nyarko dreamt that he was praying with white men.
 He informed one Mr. Abdul Rahman Pedro, a Nigerian who was residing at Saltpond, six miles from Mankessim (See Hanson).
 Fisher mentions Yusuf Nyarko as a cousin (see page 118) of Benjamin Sam, however, Hanson mentions him as a nephew.

 Thus, Amadu Ramanu Pedro used the dream by Yusuf Nyarko and invited Mahdi Appah to return to the Fante Muslims and help them learn english through the Ahmadiyya Movement.
 Letters were sent and soon, Maulvi Nayyar sailed from London to Freetown, in Sierra Leone.
 While in Freetown Nayyar delivered a lecture at a mosque in Fourah Bay, in the east end of the city at the request of the city’s chief Imam.
 Although at least six people are said to have conveyed their adherence to the Ahmadiyya movement in Sierra Leone as early as 1916 after being influenced by the circulation of Ahmadiyya literature from neighbouring West African nations, no conversions were recorded following Nayyar’s visit.